Sr. Administrative Assistant Academic and Student Affairs

 Emily is an Amarillo native and graduated from Amarillo High School.
 She then moved to Lubbock, Texas to earn her undergraduate degree in public relations at Texas Tech University.
 Emily comes to us from the College of Media & Communication at Texas Tech University where she was the recruitment and student engagement coordinator for almost ten years.

 During her time working for the College of Media & Communication she earned her master's degree in interdisciplinary studies in August 2020 from the Texas Tech Graduate School.
 Emily is thrilled to return to her hometown and help grow the School of Veterinary Medicine.
-In her free time, she likes to spend time with family and friends, and her Australian Labradoodle, Piper.

 Network Program Manager